albop/dbe_archive/linear_regression.md

 - We can say that income and education are positively *correlated*
 - We can say that  a unit increase in education is associated with a 0.59 increase in income
-- We can say that  a unit increase in education *explains* with a 0.59 increase in income
+- We can say that  a unit increase in education *explains* a 0.59 increase in income
 - But:
   - here *explains* does __not__ mean *cause*